zanemyers/Flybox/docs/overview.md

 - Email scraping is probably about 70% accurate
 - Some business pages are blocked or fail to load
-- Requires headless mode in Docker
+- Requires headless mode in Docker and cannot debug playwright unless headless in docker
-- Cannot be debugged in Docker

-## 📈 Report Scraper
+## 📈 FishTales

 Parses, summarizes, and consolidates reports from various websites into structured summaries.